Blog

 That said, here are the main ones:

 Gas Colic: Gas colic is the result of a buildup of gases inside the horse’s gastrointestinal system.
 This can be caused by diet.
 In some cases, too much sugar may be the culprit.
-In others, it could be brought on by rapid changes in diet.
+In others, it could be brought on by rapid changes in feed.

 Spasmodic Colic: This type of colic happens when the horse’s bowel contracts, causing painful spasms.
 It is often sparked by changes in diet.